Stokely Carmichael: International activism

 This philosophy, grounded in the independence literature of Africa and Latin America, became the basis for a great deal of Carmichael's work.
 He believed the Black Power Movement had to be developed outside the white power structure.

 Carmichael also continued as a strong critic of the Vietnam War and imperialism in general.
-During this period he traveled and lectured extensively throughout the world, visiting Guinea, North Vietnam, China, and Cuba.
+During this period, he traveled and lectured extensively throughout the world, visiting Guinea, North Vietnam, China, and Cuba.
 He became more clearly identified with the Black Panther Party as its "Honorary Prime Minister."
 During this period, he acted more as a speaker than an organizer, traveling throughout the country and internationally advocating for his vision of Black Power.

 Carmichael lamented the 1967 execution of Marxist revolutionary Che Guevara, saying:

 Carmichael visited the United Kingdom in July 1967 to attend the Dialectics of Liberation conference.
-After recordings of his speeches were released by the organizers, the Institute of Phenomenological Studies, he was banned from reentering Britain.
+After recordings of his speeches were released by the organizers, the Institute of Phenomenological Studies, he was banned from reentering the United Kingdom.
 In August 1967, a Cuban government magazine reported that Carmichael met with Fidel Castro for three days and called it "the most educational, most interesting, and the best apprenticeship of [my] public life."
 Because relations with Cuba were prohibited at the time, after his return to the US, the government withdrew his passport.
 In December 1967, he traveled to France to attend an antiwar rally.
 There he was detained by police and ordered to leave the next day, but government officials eventually intervened and allowed him to stay.

 1968 D.C. riots

-Carmichael was present in Washington, D.C. on April 5, 1968, the night after the assassination of Martin Luther King Jr. He led a group through the streets, demanding that businesses close out of respect.
+Carmichael was present in Washington, D.C., on April 5, 1968, the night after the assassination of Martin Luther King Jr. He led a group through the streets, demanding that businesses close out of respect.
 He tried to prevent violence, but the situation escalated beyond his control.
 Due to his reputation as a provocateur, the news media blamed Carmichael for the ensuing violence as mobs rioted along U Street and other areas of black commercial development.

 Carmichael held a press conference the next day at which he predicted mass racial violence in the streets.
 Since moving to Washington, he had been under nearly constant FBI surveillance.
 After the riots, FBI director J. Edgar Hoover instructed a team of agents to find evidence connecting Carmichael to them.
 He was also subjected to COINTELPRO's bad-jacketing technique.
 Huey P. Newton suggested Carmichael was a CIA agent, slander that led to Carmichael's break with the Panthers and his exile from the U.S. the following year.

 1969–98: Travel to Africa

 In 1968, he married Miriam Makeba, a noted singer from South Africa.
 They left the US for Guinea the next year.
 Carmichael became an aide to Guinean president Ahmed Sékou Touré, and a student of the exiled Ghanaian president Kwame Nkrumah.
-Makeba was appointed Guinea's official delegate to the United Nations.
+Makeba was appointed Guinea's delegate to the United Nations.